 Advent is a reminder that we must not lose sight of the Second Coming and that we must keep it in proper perspective with the great event we are to celebrate at Christmas.
-In one we commemorate the past, in the other the future.
+To reiterate, in one we commemorate the past, in the other the future.